rastringer/reinforcement_learning_navigation/README.md

     2 - turn left.
     3 - turn right.

-The task is episodic, and in order to solve the environment, the agent should achieve an average score of +13 over 100 consecutive episodes.
+The task is episodic.
+To solve the environment, the agent should achieve an average score of +13 over 100 consecutive episodes.

 ### Set Up

-Clone this repository, change directory into the python file and install the dependencies.
+To run this project on your local machine, clone this repository, change directory into the python file and install the dependencies.
 I'd recommend taking these steps withing a conda [environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).

 ```
 git clone https://github.com/rastringer/reinforcement_learning_navigation.git